+Back Close

+The method proposed by Cunha and Sousa (2009) for the robust design of water distribution networks includes multiple scenarios in the optimization model.
+These scenarios include the traditional peak discharge design and some abnormal working conditions like firefighting flows and pipe breaks.
+This approach also considers two levels of pressure: the desired pressure (minimum pressure to meet water demand) and the admissible pressure (minimum pressure allowed for the abnormal conditions scenarios).
+The pressure for the peak discharge design scenario is always greater than the desired pressure and so the network must be designed to meet the water demand under normal working conditions.
+The pressure for the abnormal scenarios is allowed to take lower values, although they are always greater than the admissible pressure.
+However, if the pressure is lower than the desired pressure then part of the water demand will not be met and the objective function is penalized.

-- pressure.
-However, if the pressure is lower than the desired pressure then part of the water - 2 demand will not be met and the objective function is penalized. - 3 The solutions obtained with this method showed that a robust design, a design that will meet all - 4 the desired pressure requirements even under abnormal working conditions, can be - 5 considerably more expensive than the traditional design solution (peak discharge design).
-As - 6 the case study used in Cunha and Sousa (2009) was a gravity fed water distribution network, - 7 the pipe diameters had to be increased to meet the pressure conditions in all scenarios, and - 8 consequently this added to the cost.
-For example, if the water demand is to be fully met during - 9 a pipe bursts the flow needs alternative paths to reach the demand nodes downstream of the - break, and those paths must have enough capacity to carry a discharge that is higher than usual. - 11 As the pipe cost increases significantly with the diameter, this additional capacity is quite - 12 expensive.
-It must also be pointed out that larger diameters lead to low velocities and high - water residence times, neither of which are desirable in terms of water quality and safety. - 14 This paper proposes a different approach.
-As larger pipe diameters significantly increase the - 15 cost and lead to low velocities, it might be possible to cope with abnormal working conditions, - which occur sporadically and last a short time, by adding a pumping station to be used like a - 17 contingency infrastructure.
-The strategy of this work involves a gravity fed network design to - 18 cater at least for normal working conditions (peak design flow) and a pumping station to add - 19 energy to cope with abnormal working conditions.
-The pumping station will only be planned to - 20 operate under abnormal working conditions, so the energy consumption can be neglected.
-It - 21 was also taken that the pressure under abnormal working conditions could be higher than under - 22 normal working conditions, but never above a maximum pressure constraint introduced in the - optimization model.
-This will limit the elevation of the pumping station in abnormal conditions - 24 only to safe levels of operation. - 25 With this contingency infrastructure, the network does not need to be overdesigned to attain the - 26 desired robustness, and this reduces the complications that can arise from low velocity - 27 problems.
-It can also be viewed as another way to increase robustness in an existing WSS - 28 where solutions such as increasing the pipe diameters may be hard to implement in an urban - 29 environment. - 30 The optimization model is presented next, in section 2, then the model is tested on 2 case - 31 studies in section 3 and the results and comparisons are presented in section 4.
-Finally, the - 32 conclusions are set out in section 5.
+The solutions obtained with this method showed that a robust design, a design that will meet all the desired pressure requirements even under abnormal working conditions, can be considerably more expensive than the traditional design solution (peak discharge design).
+As the case study was a gravity fed water distribution network the pipe diameters had to be increased to meet the pressure conditions in all scenarios, and consequently this added to the cost.
+For example, if the water demand is to be fully met when a pipe bursts the flow needs alternative paths to reach the demand nodes downstream of the break, and those paths must have enough capacity to carry a discharge that is higher than usual.
+As the pipe cost increases significantly with the diameter, this additional capacity is quite expensive.
+It must also be pointed out that larger diameters lead to low velocities and high water residence times, neither of which are desirable in terms of water quality and safety.

+Title Page Tables ►I Printer-friendly Version

+This paper proposes a different approach.
+As larger pipe diameters significantly increase the cost and lead to low velocities, it might be possible to cope with abnormal working conditions, which occur sporadically and last a short time, by adding a pumping station to be used like a contingency infrastructure.
+The strategy of this work involves a gravity fed network design to cater at least for normal working conditions (peak design flow) and a pumping station to add energy to cope with abnormal working conditions.
+The pumping station will only be planned to operate under abnormal working conditions, so the energy consumption can be neglected.
+It was also taken that the pressure under abnormal working conditions could be higher than under normal working conditions, but never above a maximum pressure constraint introduced in the optimization model.
+This will limit the elevation of the pumping station in abnormal conditions only to safe levels of operation.

+With this contingency infrastructure, the network does not need to be overdesigned to attain the desired robustness, and this reduces the complications that can arise from low velocity problems.
+It can also be viewed as another way to increase robustness in an existing WSS where solutions such as increasing the pipe diameters may be hard to implement in an urban environment.

+The optimization model is presented next, in Sect.
+2, then the model is tested on 2 case studies in Sect.
+3 and the results and comparisons are presented in Sect.
+4. Finally, the conclusions are set out in Sect.
+5.

+I4 PI

+Tables

+■ Back Close

-2 Robust Model
+Robust model